-1. The Parties shall refuse to register a trademark the use of which would contravene Article X.4 and which relates to a same type of product, provided the application to register the trade mark is submitted after the date of submission of application for protection of the geographical indication in the territory of the Party concerned.
+1. The Parties shall, where a geographical indication is protected under this Sub-Section, refuse to register a trademark the use of which would contravene paragraph 1 of Article X.33 (Protection of Geographical Indications), provided an application to register the trademark is submitted after the date of submission of the application for protection of the geographical indication in the territory of the Party concerned.